qamine-test/nci-adult-match-treatment-arm-api/README.md

 2. Run the **refresh_summary_report** script.
 (See instructions above.)
 3. In the **PatientAPI** project, create indexes on the **Patient** collection.
 4. In the **PatientAPI** project, create the Patient UI Views on the **Patient** collection.
-5. In the **PatientAPI** project, run the script to update the field name for the Treatment Arm ID.
+5. In the **PatientAPI** project, run the script to update the Patient model.

 ## AWS SQS Setup
 A normal SQS Queue must be setup with the default settings in the AWS environment.
 Its name depends on the